Department of Romance Studies

 Majors and Minors in Romance Studies

 The department encourages students, whatever their major, to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
 Advanced courses increase proficiency in that language, present the great works and epochs of the literature, and acquaint students with the contemporary culture and with that culture’s roots in the past.
 A grade of C or higher is required in all courses taken toward the minor.
 Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature.
-Minors are available in French, Italian, and Spanish, as well as Linguistics.
+Minors are available in French, Italian, and Spanish.
 Internships taken during Boston University’s or other study abroad programs may not be credited toward minors offered by the department.
 Most minors have specific course requirements; these are detailed on the related pages for each Romance Studies minor offered (see Programs).

 College of Arts & Sciences Language Requirement